eccenca/documentation.eccenca.com/docs/develop/python-plugins/setup/index.md

     An installation of the CPython distribution (at least version 3.3) is required.
     Although other distributions, such as Anaconda, should work as well, only CPython is officially supported.

-    The official image ships with a tested python interpreter (currenty - 2024 - Python 3.11).
+    The official image ships with a tested python interpreter (currently - 2024 - Python 3.11).

 ??? note "Java Embedded Python (Jep)"